-A young woman alighted from a about stage coach when a piece of ribbon land, out of a total of 2,945,516. from her bonnet fell into the coach.
+A young woman alighted from a about stage coach when a piece of ribbon from her bonnet fell into the coach.
 "You have left your bow behind," said a lady passenger.
-"Oh, no, haven't, he's gone fishing," innocently rejoined the damsel, proceeding on her way.
+"Oh, no, I haven't, he's gone fishing," innocently rejoined the damsel, proceeding on her way.